 Anjali Shastry, digital and communications manager

-Anjali is a digital journalist on sabbatical who has worked at The Washington Times, Voice of America Asia and Capital News Service.
+Anjali is a digital journalist who has worked at The Washington Times, Voice of America Asia and Capital News Service.
 She now works to raise awareness of the importance of special education in India, but continues to write when she can.
 In her spare time, she hunts to find the world’s best cinnamon bun and attempts to finish the scarf she started knitting seven years ago.